remirth/xlsx-wasm-parser/README.md

 ### 📦 Usage in Node

-To use the Node version of this package, import it from the Node entry point.
+To use the Node version of this package, import it from the Node entry-point.

 #### Getting all rows